simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Every field and collection in a schema is identified by an accessor path.
 This path is a numeric sequence that describes how to traverse the configuration, starting from the root structure.
 Within a collection type (struct, list, etc.), every member is assigned an index.
 For structs, the members are indexed by declaration order; for lists, the first three members are the capacity, type, and length, with element indices following.

-In our humidity sensor, the accessor [1, 0] locates the `poll_interval_minutes`, [0, 1, 0] accesses the capacity of the wireless ssid string, [0, 1, 1] accesses the current length of the wireless ssid string, and [0, 2, 3] accesses the first character of the wireless password.
+In our humidity sensor:
+* the accessor [1, 0] locates the `poll_interval_minutes` field
+* [0, 1, 0] accesses the capacity of the wireless ssid string
+* [0, 1, 1] accesses the current length of the wireless ssid string, and
+* [0, 2, 3] accesses the first character of the wireless password

-This is what the accessor block looks like for the humidity sensor's root struct:
+This is the accessor block for the humidity sensor's root struct:
 ```
 void accessor(void *treeref, uint8_t ident, uint8_t member,
               void **value, uint8_t *value_type, ...) {
 ...
     switch (ident) {
 ...
-    case IDENT_STRUCT_humidity_sensor: // accessing struct humidity sensor
+    case IDENT_STRUCT_humidity_sensor: // accessing struct humidity_sensor
         switch (member) {
         case ACCESSOR_STRUCT_humidity_sensor_wireless_settings:
             treeref = (void *) ((struct humidity_sensor *) treeref)->wireless_settings;